HomeHow To GuidesHow To Build an In-Ground Fire Pit

 11. Add Lava Rock to the Bottom, and you’re done!

 Tip: When setting Your Concrete pavers, place them about 4-6″ inside of your Paver Mix ring.
-This will allow you to use weed killer or a string trimmer up against the pavers, vs. having grass growing against the fire pit and dealing with grass or weeds when using your lawn mower.
+This will allow you to use weed killer or a string trimmer against the pavers, vs. having grass growing against the fire pit and dealing with grass or weeds when using your lawn mower.

 Video: How to Build a Fire Pit with a “Fire Ring Kit”

-Types of Fire Pits to Consider
+Other Types of Fire Pits to Consider:

 One of the advantages of building a fire pit – is individual creativity – You get to choose the type of fire pit that best suits your yard.
 Do you want to build a Round, Square, or Rectangular fire pit?
 Should it be above-ground or flush to the ground?